jerdog/auth0-blog/_posts/2018-09-14-what-facebook-disinformation-scandal-means-for-your-company.markdown

 To get out of the mess, Clarksons had to hire outside forensic help to find and disable the problematic account.

 Implementing social integrations can help you avoid this by immediately double-checking that all users are who they say they are.
-A social login feature is a single sign-on option for end users that relies on existing login information from a social network provider like Google.
+A social login feature relies on existing login information from a social network provider like Google to verify a users identity.

 ![Log into a Wordpress site using social login provider](https://cdn.auth0.com/blog/facebook-scandal:auth0-wordpress.png)

-A customer can sign into a third-party website like WordPress instead of creating an entirely new account.
+A customer can sign into a third-party website like WordPress through Google instead of creating an entirely new account.
 Since the provider (Google) has already authenticated the user, it provides an extra layer of security.

 Any further support you can get to vet users — even your loyal and trusted customers — can go a long way toward avoiding a costly data breach.

-{% include tweet_quote.html quote_text="Creating or outsourcing tools like Auth0 Lock for rapidly pulling and storing current user data, and features like social login will help secure your company at its foundation so that you can grow." %}
+{% include tweet_quote.html quote_text="Creating or outsourcing tools like Auth0 Universal Login for rapidly pulling and storing current user data, and features like social login will help secure your company at its foundation so that you can grow." %}

 ## Use Identity Management Tools to Stop Bad Behavior at the Source